 Some of the conditions that can be included on an AVO include that you are prohibited from approaching or contacting the protected person, or that you are prohibited from going to certain premises.
 As well as restricting your behaviour, an AVO is kept on police record and may affect your employment prospects and your eligibility for certain licences.
 Breaching an AVO is a criminal offence.
 The maximum penalty is two years imprisonment and a fine of $5,500.

 You might choose to consent to the AVO.
 If you do, it is essential that you understand the potential consequences.
 If you choose to defend the application for an AVO, O’Brien Solicitors can provide you with expert representation in court in Sydney or anywhere in NSW.

-Contact O’Brien Solicitors on (02) 9261 4281 to set up a free appointment with the defence lawyers in our Sydney office.
+If you are facing an AVO or AVDO, contact O’Brien Solicitors on (02) 9261 4281 to set up a free appointment with the apprehended violence order defence lawyers in our Sydney office.